 You’ve put a lot of work into building your business.
 You’ve focused on constant, never-ending improvement to provide more value than anyone else.
 You’ve mapped out your business plan and created your sales strategy.
 And you’ve sharpened your recruitment strategies and hired the right people for the job – at least you thought you did.
 But lately, you’ve been noticing team motivation declining.

-The top ways to motivate your team aren’t related to money: They’re related to each individual’s values as well as your company culture.
-In fact, it isn’t about motivation at all: It’s more about inspiration than motivation, and it takes true leadership – combined with real-life strategies.
-But once you truly understand these concepts, you’ll unlock limitless employee motivation.
+True motivation isn’t related to money: It’s related to each individual’s values as well as your company culture.
+In fact, it isn’t about motivation at all: It’s more about team inspiration, and it takes leadership combined with real-life strategies.
+Once you understand these concepts, you’ll unlock limitless employee motivation.

 1. Understand the psychology behind employee motivation

 There are two types of team motivation: extrinsic and intrinsic.
 Extrinsic motivation includes pay, benefits and in-office perks like ping-pong and snacks.
-Intrinsic motivation refers to the gratification a person gets from completing a certain task or from their job overall.
+Intrinsic motivation refers to the sense of accomplishment a person gets from completing a certain task or from their job overall.
 Extrinsic motivation is temporary.
-The best ways to motivate your team use intrinsic motivation, leveraging each individual’s need for growth and purpose.
+The best ways to motivate your team use intrinsic motivation, which tap into deeper needs.

-Learning how to inspire your team starts with learning what inspires you: You must discover your own purpose before you can relate to others’ needs for fulfillment.
-What brings you into work every day?
+Learning how to inspire your team starts with learning what inspires you: You must discover your purpose before you can relate to others’ needs for fulfillment.
+What gets you to work every day?
 What is your ultimate goal for your business?
 Distill your purpose into a powerful vision statement and share it with your team.
 When everyone knows the deeper why behind going to work each day, team inspiration will soar.

 Sharing your vision isn’t enough – you must live your purpose every day.
 Great leaders embody the traits they want to see in their team: hard work, dedication, loyalty and more.
 Discover your values and bring them to the table at work.
 Admit when you’re wrong.
 Learn from your mistakes.
 You’ll inspire your team to do the same.

 Leading by example is a great start, but you can dig deeper.
 What are your strengths and weaknesses?
-Once you know your natural leadership style.
+Develop your self-awareness and learn about your natural leadership style.
 When you better understand yourself, you can develop your skills and become a well-rounded leader who can switch styles to inspire a team in any circumstance.

-The best leaders are the best communicators.
-They excel at reading nonverbal cues and use mirroring and pacing techniques to exert influence.
+The best leaders excel at reading nonverbal cues and use mirroring and pacing techniques to exert influence.
 They’re able to adapt to different communication styles to ensure they are understood.
-And they are always empathetic and open to new views, and they know how to use deep listening.
+They’re always empathetic and open to new views, and they know how to use deep listening.
 Ask questions, listen to the answers and implement solutions.
 Often feeling heard is enough for team inspiration.

 9. Use leverage